NOTICE!

 It has nothing to do with the writing, but this is among the game’s most creative stages while also hosting the best and most faithfully Sonic theme on the soundtrack.
 Granted, Sonic does make it clear that he doesn’t know who Sinbad is, meaning he belongs to about ten percent of the general public.

-Sonic still refers to Sinbad as Knuckles when he first meets him, even though he should expect by now when someone he knows takes on the role of a folklore character.
+Sonic still refers to Sinbad as Knuckles when he first meets him, even though he should expect by now when someone he knows takes on the role of a folktale character.

 Ali Baba has joined Sonic, Shahra, and Sinbad, requesting a way to overcome the ifrit.
 Sinbad, being Knuckles with a voice I refuse to believe is that of Knuckles, demonstrates his unmatched wisdom by suggesting that they dump water on the golem.
-Sonic pokes fun at this attempt, and he gets into a verbal spat before it’s broken up by Ali Baba.
+Sonic pokes fun at this attempt in a manner that’s more dickish than funny, and he gets into a verbal spat before it’s broken up by Ali Baba.
 Sinbad clarifies that the water blue Ring he uses to control storms has been taken by the pirates.

 N/A